 I simply sent the link to the page of my website that outlined what they could expect from a free coaching call and added a button to that page that would click through to my online calendar.
 I was able to schedule days and times during the week on the back end of ScheduleOnce that worked with my schedule.

 I found ScheduleOnce the most user friendly for me personally but there are several similar services out there available.
 Some are free and some have a monthly fee associated with it depending on functionality.
 This blog post by Zapier does a great job of breaking down many other services, options and price so you can choose the one that is the best fit for you.

 8. Password Protected Content

 Maybe you have plans to offer paid content through your website?
 A membership community?
 Password protected pages?
 Wordpress offers plugins for this but if you are going with Squarespace, the service I used for my previous membership and coaching community is Sentry Login.
 Its a very low cost monthly fee and it interfaces with both PayPal and Stripe.
 You can set up payments that are billed automatically each month.
 Its been a great tool for my online business and to grow my income stream.

 How I Launched My Online Business In Under 30 Days

 • I set aside a couple of hours each day to research what I needed to work on for example "how to write a compelling about me page" (not days or weeks that would lead to wasted time and information overload) and then committed to taking action and implementing.
-(By the way this is an EPIC blog post on how to write a compelling creative about me page from The Sits Girls).
+If this feels like a huge undertaking and you don't even know where to start here are two really good blog posts on how to write an epic about me page by The Sits Girls and Postach.io.

 • I stayed away from time sucking activities like scrolling through my Facebook newsfeed or spending mindless hours looking at Instagram (as much as I love geeking out over beautiful photography, it was not going to help me get my business launched).